fitzgen/django-wysiwyg-forms/README.md

 ## TODO

-* Initializing exisitng form fields in the UI
+* Figure out why some fields aren't recognized to be active

 * Add required field management to the UI